Adult Primary Care - Barre

 - Help us keep your records as current as possible.
 Let us know if there are any changes to your address, phone number, insurance company or other pertinent information.

-Internal Medicine - Barre wants to make the process for refilling prescriptions as easy and efficient as possible.
+Adult Primary Care - Barre wants to make the process for refilling prescriptions as easy and efficient as possible.
 We want you to get the prescriptions you need with as few phone calls as possible.

 Here are suggestions that we think will help us reach this goal: